domijan/kh/README.md

 #### quickmap_contigs()

-The following is a map of the UK from the `rnaturalearth` package.
+The following is a map of Indonesia from the `rnaturalearth` package.
 It features many non-contiguous units.
 In the following example of `make_contigs`, the argument k is set to one.
 This means that in addition to all of the normal contiguities, all islands will be joined